The hyperbolic positive energy theorem: Introduction

-\end{Remark} The heart of the proof of Theorem 1.5 involves perturbing the metric and proceeds through a contradiction argument, which does not allow us to consider the borderline cases.
+The proof of Theorem~\ref{T22VII18.3} proceeds by contradiction and uses perturbations of the metric.
+This approach prevents us from considering the borderline cases.
 However, it is shown in \cite{LanHuangAHrigid} how to use our conclusion to assert that $\benmom$ is timelike or vanishing, and vanishes only for hyperbolic space.